MahmoodBadr/MahmoodBadr/README.md

 - 👋 Hi, I’m @MahmoodBadr!
 I am an outgoing and energetic computer science student at The University of British Columbia.
 I am open to opportunities that fit my professional skills and personality.
 Feel free to contact me.
 - 🌱  I’m currently programming in Python, Java, JavaScript, and HTML/CSS
 - 📫 You can reach out to me through my LinkedIn and Email.
+- 💻 I enjoy working on software side projects which I describe below:

+* SolEarth is a web application that takes a user's address and provides them the amount of energy that can be produced from setting up solar panels at their home.
+It also does an assessment on whether or not it is actually eco-friendly for solar panels to be built at that location.
+*
+*